 Frequently Asked Questions

 Below are some frequently asked questions.
-The help documentation that comes included with IvyBackup also contains answers to many of the questions you may have.
+Our help documentation also contains answers to many of the questions you may have.

 To find out which version of IvyBackup you have, select from the IvyBackup ribbon menu: